From functional to usable: Redesigning a results view users called a game changer

 Basic components were missing or limited

-My challenge was to advocate for users, and redesign a key part of the product - not just to make it work, but to make it usable, useful, and reliable.
+My goal was to advocate for users, and redesign a key part of the product - not just to make it work, but to make it usable, useful, and reliable.

-βClunkyβ was how one user described the results view β though the data was valuable, the experience made it hard to use.
-Some couldnβt fit it into their workflow, others chose not to use it at all.
+“Clunky” was how one user described the results view — though the data was valuable, researchers couldn’t interact with the data.
+Some couldn’t fit it into their workflow, others chose not to use it at all.

 key pain points